mapaiva/xbox-controller-node/README.md

 xbox.configure();
 ```

 This will launch a server page on browser to you configure your controller.
 The page will be available on `http://localhost:3000`.
+See the complete [Configuration Guide](https://github.com/mapaiva/xbox-controller-node/wiki/Configuration-Guide).

 ## Just the first step